Russian Spying on Western Infrastructure in Baltic and North Sea

 AI

-An investigation has uncovered a concerning pattern of Russian espionage in the Baltic and Sea.
-It has been discovered that Russian research vessels, often carrying armed , are regularly monitoring critical infrastructure in waters.
+An has uncovered a concerning pattern of Russian espionage in the and North Sea.
+It has been discovered that Russian vessels, often carrying armed military personnel, are regularly monitoring critical infrastructure in European waters.
 This includes gas pipelines, data cables, wind farms, and military installations.

-This systematic surveillance poses a significant threat to Europe’s security landscape.
-Not only does it challenge immediate capabilities, but it also jeopardizes long-term energy security and economic stability.
-According to a by Dutch research platform Pointer, in collaboration with journalists from six , the team analyzed data from 72 ships and found that they frequently exhibit suspicious behavior within the exclusive economic zones of various European nations.
+This systematic surveillance poses a significant threat to Europe’ security landscape.
+Not only does it challenge immediate defense capabilities, but it also jeopardizes -term energy security and economic stability.
+According to a report by Dutch research platform Pointer, in collaboration with from six European countries, the team analyzed data from ships and found that they frequently exhibit suspicious behavior within the exclusive economic zones of various European nations.
 This includes sailing at extremely slow speeds, following erratic patterns, or coming to a complete stop near sensitive areas.

 A former crew member of the research ship Sibiryakov revealed that Russia views critical infrastructure from a strategic point of view.
 In the event of war, destroying submarine pipelines would give them an advantage.
 Therefore, the primary function of these research ships is to scan the seabed and provide information to the military.